-To secure an "Application for Admission to the Graduate School," applicants should write to the Dean of the Graduate School.
-This application, transcripts, required test scores, and letters of recommendation must be received by the Graduate School no later than July 1 for admission to the autumn semester, December 1 for the spring semester, and May 1 for the summer session.
+To obtain an "Application for Admission to the Graduate School," applicants should write to the Dean of the Graduate School.
+This application, transcripts, required test scores, and letters of recommendation must be received by the Graduate School no later than July 1 for admission to the fall semester, December 1 for the spring semester, and May 1 for the summer session.
 (Foreign students see deadlines indicated below.)

-Assistantships are normally awarded to begin in the autumn semester.
+Assistantships are normally awarded to begin in the fall semester.
 A prospective student wishing to be considered for an assistantship is urged to apply for admission and submit the "Application for Graduate Assistantship" form well in advance of the July 1 deadline, preferably prior to February 15.
-The applicant assumes all responsibility for the completion of his admission file by the above dates; the Graduate School assumes no obligation to inform him about erroneous or missing credentials.
+An applicant for admission to the Graduate School assumes all responsibility for the completion of his admission file by the above dates; the Graduate School assumes no obligation to inform him about erroneous or missing credentials.
 A nonrefundable fee of \$15 (check or money order, not cash) must accompany the application unless the applicant is a graduate of Northern Illinois University; the fee is waived for Northern graduates.
 Checks should be made payable to Northern Illinois University.

-A student who holds a baccalaureate degree from a college or university other than Northern Illinois University, or who has pursued graduate study elsewhere, should request each institution which he has attended to send one copy of his transcript directly to the Dean of the Graduate School.
+An applicant who holds a baccalaureate degree from a college or university other than Northern Illinois University, or who has pursued graduate study elsewhere, is to request each institution which he has attended to send one copy of his transcript directly to the Dean of the Graduate School.